Skip to main content Skip to accessibility

 Outcomes

-Through the MSP process, there will be an evidence gathering stage to highlight how Jersey's marine environment is currently used throughout its different areas.
+Through the MSP process, there was an evidence gathering stage to highlight how Jersey's marine environment is used throughout its different areas.

-We will focus on human activity and how those activities relate to the ecology of our marine environment.
-Gathering evidence of this relationship will allow us to determine how sensitive our marine environment is to the various ways humans interact with it.
+The MSP focusses on human activity and how those activities relate to the ecology of our marine environment.
+Gathering evidence of this relationship allows us to determine how sensitive our marine environment is to the various ways humans interact with it.

-This will be assessed at a habitat level to demonstrate the importance of biodiversity and the ecosystems that are affected by human interaction.
+This was assessed at a habitat level to demonstrate the importance of biodiversity and the ecosystems that are affected by human interaction.

 The outcome of the MSP process is to make sure our marine environment is better protected and enjoyed for generations to come.